Immigration to Norway: Demographic

 From 1977 to 2012, the number of non-Norwegian citizens living in Norway of European descent has increased from around 46,000 to around 280,000.
 In the same period the number of citizens of nations on other continents increased from about 25,000 to about 127,000, of which 112,230 from Middle East, Asia, Africa and South America.
-If people with two immigrant parents are counted, the total immigrant population has risen from 57,041 in 1970 to 710 465 in 2012, the non-European proportion rose from 20.1% to 46.1%.
+If people with two immigrant parents are counted, the total immigrant population has risen from 57,041 in 1970 to 710,465 in 2012, the non-European proportion rose from 20.1% to 46.1%.
 The proportion of women in the immigrant population shifted from 56.1% in 1970 to 48.0% in 2012.
 According to a book chapter published by Amsterdam University in 2008 and authored by Prof. Mete Feridun of University of Greenwich, immigration has a positive impact on economic growth in Norway and it has no statistically significant impact on unemployment in the job market.

 Crime

 According to an analysis of 1998–2002 crime statistics, non-Western immigrants were overrepresented for violent crime, economic crime and traffic violations.
 According to data released by the European Council, 341 out of the year 2000 prison inmate population of 2643 were foreign nationals, a share of 12.9%.
 In the year 2010 foreign nationals represented 1129 out of a 3636 total, a 31.1% share.
 These figures were corroborated by officials of the Norwegian Correctional Service which stated the rising trend escalated when 8 countries joined the Schengen Area in 2007.
 In order to decrease costs for interpreters and other special needs of foreign inmates, foreign nationals serving sentences involving subsequent deportation were in 2012 incarcerated in an institution holding only foreigners as they are not intended to be re-integrated into Norwegian society.
 This institution opened in December 2012 in Kongsvinger.

 In September 2016, Norwegian authorities discovered that more than a million identity papers had been issued without stringent checks which enabled fraudsters to claim social welfare benefits of many persons simultaneously.
 2007 was the first time when foreign perpetrators of partner murders were in the majority.
 While 13% of Norway's population are foreigners, they represent 47% of perpetrators who have murdered their partner.
-The most prevalent countries of origin were: Iran, Afghanistan, Iraq, Somalia and Eritrea.
+The most prevalent countries of origin were: Iran & Kurdistan, Afghanistan, Iraq, Somalia and Eritrea.
 In 2018, an investigation into court cases involving domestic violence against children showed that 47% of the cases involved parents who were both born abroad.
 According to a researcher at Norwegian Police University College the over-representation was due to cultural (honor culture) and legal differences in Norway and foreign countries.